FPirazz/asmd23-public-04-adv-prg-patterns/README.md

 * and secondly in the case of having empty sequences, that they would return the given sequence to concatenate.

 // TODO: ADD REDUCE OPERATION

+## Task 3: MONAD-VERIFIER

+Define ScalaCheck properties for Monad axioms, and prove that some of the monads given during the lesson actually satisfy them.
+Derive a general methodology to structure those tests.

+### Work Done:

+As asked per task, I've developed a class called [MonadProperties.scala](src/test/scala/u04/monads/task3/MonadProperties.scala) inside the test source directory, which, through the use of ScalaChecks, tests the most important axioms related to Monads inside Scala, which are the verification of 3 main monadic laws:
+* The *Left Identity*;
+* The *Right Identity*;
+* *Associativity*.

+All of this associated with the Monadic implementations of Optionals, to implement similar tests to the ones we've seen during class for Sequences.